 Samsung Galaxy S7 design and build quality

-Outwardly, the Galaxy S7 is a minor – but in some ways very important – update to its predecessor.
-From the front, you could be forgiven for confusing the two devices, with similar button and sensor placements.
+Basically, the Galaxy S7 is a minor – but in some ways very important – update to its predecessor.
+From the outside, you could be forgiven for confusing the two devices, with similar buttons and sensor placements.

-The Galaxy S7's dimensions come in at 142.4 x 69.6 x 7.9 mm and it houses an aluminum frame, with a scratch-resistant layer of Gorilla Glass 4 on the front and back.
+The Galaxy S7's dimensions come in at 142.4 x 69.6 x 7.9 mm with an aluminum frame, and a scratch-resistant layer of Gorilla Glass 4 on the front and back.